For Fans, Eagles-Washington Postponement Due To COVID-19 Outbreak Among WFT Puts Damper On Weekend Plans

 PHILADELPHIA (CBS) — This Sunday’s Eagles game has been postponed due to a COVID-19 outbreak within the Washington Football Team.
 Eagles fans were not shy about their opinions on the postponement.

-There was an overall sense of shock and sadness as Eagles fans learned this news and say this is not how they wanted to head into the weekend.READ MORE: Crum Lynne Smoke Shop Employee Shot Multiple Times, Killed In Delaware County: Police
+There was an overall sense of shock and sadness as Eagles fans learned this news and say this is not how they wanted to head into the weekend.READ MORE: Philadelphia Law Enforcement Community Raises Money For Injured Highway Patrol Officer Andy Chan

 It’s a weekly tradition intercepted as Eagles fans learned their Sunday afternoon plans are officially a toss-up.